 In addition, we obtained PhastCons and fitCons (r) scores for the rice genome (54), which are evolution-based measures of potential genomic function.
 PhastCons scores represent tribe-level interspecies sequence conservation estimates, and fitCons scores provide probabilities that mutations at individual nucleotide sites have fitness consequences (54).
 We find that stronger boundaries also have higher fitness consequence and PhastCons scores, suggesting purifying selection on these genomic regions.
-They also had higher gene density, lower SNP and SV breakpoint densities, and lower TE content (Fig. 5).
+They also had higher gene density, lower SNP density, and lower TE content (Fig. 5).
+Comparisons of boundaries with random genomic controls showed that weak boundaries share some characteristics with random regions (Fig. S7).
 Interestingly, we found that stronger boundaries are specifically depleted for gypsy retrotransposons (Fig. 5).